noelleleigh/emoji-gender-reveal/README.md

 ### 📁 `bot_libs/`

-These Node.js scripts are where the Twitter bot operation lives.
+These Node.js scripts are where the automation code lives.
 They are not inluded in Rollup.

-#### 📄 `bot_libs/bot.js`

-This file contains the function `twitterBotHandlerGenerator` which handles an Express request to the Twitter bot route (defined in `server.js`).

 #### 📄 `bot_libs/puppeteer.js`

-This file contains the functions necessary to automatically extract the generated emoji gender reveal image and associated metadata from the puppeteer route for the Twitter bot.
+This file contains the functions necessary to automatically extract the generated emoji gender reveal image and associated metadata from the puppeteer route.

-#### 📄 `bot_libs/twitter.js`

-This file contains the functions for uploading media and posting a Tweet.

 ### 📁 `emoji_libs/`